Jug Bay Wetlands Sanctuary OUR PEOPLE

 David Rose, Maintenance Worker

 David is a resident of West River, Maryland.
-He graduated from Salisbury University with a Bachelor's degree in Biology.
 David worked as a Park Ranger at the Breezy Point Beach and Campground in Calvert County for more than three years.
 David joined the Jug Bay maintenance team in the fall of 2019.